Dominique Curry

-Early years
+Early life

 Curry was a three-sport star (basketball, football and track) at George Washington High School in Philadelphia.

 College career

 Curry finished his collegiate career at California University (PA) in 2009 after playing three seasons at Cheyney University.
 At Cheyney, he had 134 receptions for 2,002 yards and 14 touchdowns.
 He recorded 13 special teams tackles and blocked two kicks during his only season at California and recorded four catches for 100 yards and a touchdown as a senior.

 He caught 134 balls for 2,202 yards and 14 touchdowns while at Cheyney and was a three-time All-Pennsylvania State Athletic Conference East selection and was named PSAC East Rookie of the Year in 2006 after catching 63 passes for 1,035 yards and seven touchdowns.
 He also played basketball for four years at Cheyney, where he scored 1,079 career points and grabbed 606 career rebounds.